-E. Idaho man facing charges following grandmother’s death
+Idaho man faces charges following grandmother’s death

 And Ware’s son-in-law, Douglas Howell, is charged with abuse or neglect of a vulnerable adult.

-The Bingham County Sheriff’s Office says Harley Howell told authorities he got into an argument with Ware in October 2014 and that he shoved her to the floor and kicked her.
-Police say Harley Howell returned the next day and found her dead.
+Harley Howell told authorities he got into an argument with Ware in October 2014 and that he shoved her to the floor and kicked her.
+Police said Harley Howell returned the next day and found her dead, the Bingham County Sheriff’s Office said.

-Police say Ware’s daughter, Danielle Howell, helped hide the body.
+Ware’s daughter, Danielle Howell, helped hide the body, police said.
 Danielle Howell died from car crash injuries in November.

+Police said they started investigating after a woman tried to inform Ware of her daughter’s death.

+Police examined Ware’s bank account and discovered she was still receiving Social Security benefits.
+Further investigation showed the account was used for internet bills and groceries.
+Police then contacted Harley Howell.

 It’s not clear from court records if either man has an attorney.